FolkComputer/folk/live-build/README.md

 virtual machine if you need to.
 A Folk system built by folk-live-build itself should work, though, whether on a virtual or physical machine.)

+In this live-build/ subdirectory of the Folk repo:

 ```
 # apt install live-build parted dosfstools zip
 $ git submodule update --init
+$ make -C config/includes.chroot_after_packages/home/folk/apriltag libapriltag.a
 $ make
 ```